syncfusion-content/xamarin.android-docs/xamarin-android/SfSegmentedControl/Dealing-with-selection-changed.md

 ---
 layout: post
-title: selection changed in Syncfusion Segmented control for Xamarin.Android
+title: selection changed in Syncfusion® Segmented control for Xamarin.Android
 description: Learn how to notify the selection changes on its segments in Xamarin.Android SegmentedControl (SfSegmentedControl).
 platform: Xamarin.Android
 control: SegmentedControl